Conditions in reception facilities

 The Ministry of Interior, which is responsible for Basic Care during the admissibility procedure, outsourced their day-to-day management to a state-owned agency, BBU GmbH, while remaining the responsible authority.
 The BBU GmbH took over in December 2020 from a private company that used to be subcontracted by the Ministry.

-The registration process reverted back to the old system without distributing the asylum seekers to all provinces for their first interview, as the numbers of asylum seekers decreased substantially in 2023.
-At the start of 2024, the numbers continued to decrease even further: while the police apprehended 1,400 persons with the intention to seek asylum in April 2023 in the province of Burgenland, in April 2024 only 40 persons were apprehended.[4]
+The registration process reverted back to the old system without distributing asylum applicants to all provinces for their first interview, as the numbers of asylum applicants decreased substantially in 2023 and further in 2024.
+At the start of 2024, the numbers continued to decrease even further: while the police apprehended 1,400 persons with the intention to seek asylum in April 2023 in the province of Burgenland, in April 2024 only 40 persons were apprehended.[1]
+From January to September 2024, there were 1,894 apprehensions in Burgenland.[2]

-Federal province Self sufficiency Full sufficiency Partial self
+Federal province Self sufficiency No self sufficiency Partial self

 sufficiency